sav-che/TL-2/Authors/Mayer, Anton {std. An. Mayer}.md

-> [!cite] BHL link: this entry starts at [page 387](https://www.biodiversitylibrary.org/item/104137#page/403/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 387](https://www.biodiversitylibrary.org/page/33355474) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Mayer, Anton (1867-1951), German algologist and specialist on *Rubus* and *Salix* at Regensburg; studied at the teachers college of Altdorf; teacher at Eschenfeld 1887-1888. from 1888-1932 at various schools in Regensburg, from 1900 at the Müllersche Töchterschule (girls Gymnasium). (*An.
-Mayer*).
+Mayer, Anton (1867-1951), German algologist and specialist on *Rubus* and *Salix* at Regensburg; studied at the teachers college of Altdorf; teacher at Eschenfeld 1887-1888. from 1888-1932 at various schools in Regensburg, from 1900 at the Müllersche Töchterschule (girls Gymnasium).
+**Abbreviated name**: *An.
+Mayer*

 #### Herbarium and types